Best gaming keyboard 2019: Our top mechanical and membrane picks for PC

 The key question

-When it comes to picking your next gaming keyboard, one crucial thing to decide is whether you want a mechanical gaming keyboard or a membrane one.
-The best mechanical gaming keyboards can be noisy and expensive, but they’re generally more durable and come with more features than your typical membrane keyboard.
+With so many keyboards to choose from these days, it can be hard to know what to look for when it comes to picking your next best gaming keyboard.
+One way to narrow things down is to ask yourself whether you’d like a mechanical gaming keyboard or a membrane one.
+The best mechanical gaming keyboards tend to be quite noisy and expensive, but they’re generally more durable and come with a lot more features than your typical membrane keyboard.
 Membrane gaming keyboards, on the other hand, are a lot cheaper and quieter than their mechanical counterparts, but they’re also more prone to breaking and are harder to repair.

 To help you pick, I’ve selected my best gaming keyboards across both categories in this list, covering a range of prices and feature sets that should hopefully cover almost every base going.
 The only thing you won’t find here are wireless keyboards (yet), but I’ll be adding more in over the coming months.
 For now, these are the best gaming keyboards I’ve tested so far.